Dream, Design, Build

 Wingfield describes Michelle Bell’s home as “Virginia Country”.
 It stretches across the landscape with its white brick façade, matching chimneys and inky black shutters, creating a stately appearance.

-Michelle was very involved with all stages of the construction and enjoyed great rapport with the Edmonton construction company and all of the subs.
+Michelle was very involved with all stages of the construction and enjoyed great rapport with the contractors and all of the subs.
 “For me it was great,” says Michelle.
 Living next door during the construction, Michelle checked in at her “new” house regularly.
 “I could be on site in a minute,” says Michelle.
 “She stopped in everyday, no matter what the weather,” says Wingfield.
 “And on Thursdays she always brought cupcakes for all of the workmen.”

 Wingfield drew the plans for the house, and step by step, Michelle was there to personalize the design.
 “It was a joint effort,” says Wingfield.
 He would draw and Michelle would look at it and suggest modifications.
 She was forever cutting out pictures for specific details, such as an arch or a type of brick.